-Notice is hereby given as required by Section 20-6-604, MCA, the Board of Trustees of School District No. and High School adopted a resolution to sell or otherwise dispose of abandoned, obsolete and undesirable property at the regular special meeting on /.
+Notice is hereby given a as required by Section 20-6-604, MCA, the Board of Trustees of School District No. and High School adopted a resolution to sell or otherwise dispose of abandoned, obsolete an d undesirable property at the regular special meeting on / A list of this property car n be found at any school building office between the hours of a.m. andp. m.
+Any taxpayer of the district may appeal this resolution to district court anytime prior to the effe ective date of the resolution.
+The effective date of the resolution will be /